Historical Context of the Bible

 God can most certainly take our weak and jumbled prayers and provide for all our needs in spite of them.
 He doesn’t need us to be specific and precise.

 However, YOU, dear one, will benefit greatly from praying specifically and precisely.
-How do you know if God is answering your prayers if you don’t make clear requests?

 Often we catch ourselves praying things like: